Võ Văn Kiệt: Final years

+Death and state funeral

 Võ Văn Kiệt was admitted to Singapore's Mount Elizabeth Hospital on June 3, 2008 and died at the age of 85 on June 11, 2008.

 State media did not announce his death until the night of June 12, after most foreign news agencies had already reported it and many foreign dignitaries had already offered condolences, including United Nations Secretary-General Ban Ki-moon.
-The government of Vietnam announced a state funeral on June 14 and 15 to be held in the Reunification Palace (Ho Chi Minh City), Hanoi, and his birth province Vĩnh Long.
+The government of Vietnam announced a state funeral on June 14 and 15 to be held in the Reunification Hall (Ho Chi Minh City), Hanoi, and his birth province Vĩnh Long.

 Memorial and burial services at state level for Võ Văn Kiệt were organized in Vietnam's southern Hồ Chí Minh City on Sunday morning June 15, 2008 with the participation of many residents and officials, including the country's top party and state leaders.
-Thousands of mourners lined the streets of Hồ Chí Minh City for the funeral of Võ Văn Kiệt.
+Thousands of mourners lined the streets of Hồ Chí Minh City for the state funeral of Võ Văn Kiệt.

 "The death of former prime minister Võ Văn Kiệt is a great loss to the party, state, people and his family...
 He had a spirit of daring to think and daring to do.
 The comrade (Võ Văn Kiệt) and party and state leaders led all people to conduct the renovation cause, bringing our country out of the socioeconomic crisis," Nông Đức Mạnh, General Secretary of the Communist Party of Vietnam Central Committee and head of the funeral board, said at the memorial service televised live by the Central Vietnam Television.